 Munger, Tolles & Olson is deeply committed to the advancement of women in the legal profession.
 Through the Women’s Initiative, Munger Tolles strives to recruit, retain and promote women attorneys, and to support the continuing growth and advancement of women partners.
 These efforts are reflected in the following facts and honors:

-Since 2009, the Daily Journal’s annual Top Women Lawyers list has included Katherine Forster, Kristen Linsley Myles, Mary Ann Todd and Truc Do.
+- Since 2009, the Daily Journal’s annual Top Women Lawyers list has included Katherine Forster, Kristen Linsley Myles and Mary Ann Todd.
 Chambers USA also named Mary Ann Todd its Up-and-Coming Corporate/M&A Lawyer of the Year at its 2013 Women in the Law Awards.

 The Women’s Initiative at Munger Tolles includes several programs and measures: